mlaskowski7/LittleLemon/README.md

-This is a sample Little Lemon restaurant website, made by myself using Django.
+This is a sample Little Lemon restaurant website.
+Back End created in Python (Django, Django REST Framework) linked with MySQL.
+Front End created in HTML, CSS, JAVASCRIPT.